Ian

 efficiently in difficult conditions.
 As such, single-dose, oral,

-rectal or parenteral therapies, particularly sustained or modified
+rectal or parenteral therapies, particularly sustained or

-release therapies would be of value.
+modified release therapies would be of value.

 Thus there is a need for new and effective anti-malarial agents.

-In particular there is a need for new anti-malarial agents which:
+In particular there is a need for new anti-malarial agents

-are effective against drug-resistant parasites; are effective
+which: are effective against drug-resistant parasites; are

-against drug-resistant Plasmodium falciparum infections such as
+effective against drug-resistant Plasmodium falciparum

-for example Chloroquine-resistant Plasmodium falciparum
+infections such as for example Chloroquine-resistant Plasmodium

-infections; which are active against gametocytes; have
+falciparum infections; which are active against gametocytes;

-transmission-blocking potential; which are active against liver
+have transmission-blocking potential; which are active against

-can be used for prophylactic treatment.
+which can be used for prophylactic treatment.

 The present invention provides a novel class of class of